Cloudhunter/StreamDeckJava/README.md

 An unofficial API to facilitate interaction with the [Elgato Stream Deck](https://www.elgato.com/de/gaming/stream-deck)

 # Requirements
-Requires the hid4java-0.5.0-modified jar in the libs folder - it has been modified to include the latest hidapi which fixes Windows 10 support.
+Requires the hid4java-0.5.0-modified jar in the libs folder or on the maven - it has been modified to include the latest hidapi which fixes Windows 10 support.

 hid4java requires [JNA 4.2.2](https://mvnrepository.com/artifact/net.java.dev.jna/jna/4.2.2) - gradle will download it automatically and there is an (untested) pom.xml which should do the same.